-Study of studio practices through formal and conceptual explorations within the two-dimensional art making process.
+This course is a study of studio practices through formal and conceptual explorations within the two-dimensional art making process.
 Emphasis placed on extended practical art skills, solving aesthetic composition problems of visual communication and spatial organization through lecture, critique and supervised studio practice with a variety of 2-D media.
 [KRSN ART 1050 Two Dimension Design].